Worst-Case Services and State-Based Scheduling: State-Based Scheduling

-One advantage of state-based scheduling is that it is fully dynamic by its nature.
-Subject to the schedulability condition, $\bs\psi^{[\Omega]}$ can be configured and reconfigured in each slot, that is, worst-case services can be negotiated and renegotiated on the fly.
-For instance, in Figure \ref{F:StatePath}, the jump from state $B$ to $B'$ is due to the admission of a new service request from flow $2$.
-Another advantage is that through systematically identifying all feasible schedules, state-based scheduling allows us to identify, not one ad hoc policy, but all scheduling policies that can simultaneously guarantee all flows their respective worst-case services.
-Notice that although we do have the flexibility to select any feasible schedule in each slot, different selections will induce different future states.
-For instance, in Figure \ref{F:StatePath}, had a different feasible schedule been selected at $C$, the path would have diverged to $D'$ and thus been entirely different from that point on.
+One clear advantage of state-based scheduling is that it is fully dynamic.
+Subject to the schedulability condition, $\bs\psi^{[\Omega]}$ can be configured and reconfigured during each slot, that is, worst-case services can be negotiated and renegotiated on the fly.
+For instance, in Fig.~\ref{F:StatePath}, the jump from state $B$ to $B'$ reflects the admission of a new service request from flow $2$.
+Another advantage is that, as it systematically identifies all feasible schedules in each slot, state-based scheduling allows us to identify and pursue, not just one {\it ad hoc} policy, but all scheduling policies that can simultaneously guarantee all flows their respective worst-case services.
+Notice that although we do have the flexibility to select any feasible schedule during each slot, different selections will induce different future states.
+For instance, in Fig.~\ref{F:StatePath}, had a different feasible schedule been selected at $C$, the path would have diverged to $D'$ and thus have been entirely different from that point on.